US Transportation and Warehousing Sector

 Variable Fuel Costs

-In the transportation sector, fuel is a major expense, and the cost of fuel can vary significantly based on global market conditions.
+Fuel is a major expense, and the cost can vary significantly based on global market conditions.

 Supply Chain Interdependence

-Because the transportation and warehouse sectors are integral parts of the supply chain, the sectors are dependent on the effectiveness of the other links, which include suppliers, manufacturers, wholesalers, importers, exporters, e-commerce, and distributors that may be located anywhere in the world.
+The transportation and warehouse sectors are integral parts of the supply chain so the sectors are dependent on the effectiveness of the other links, which include suppliers, manufacturers, wholesalers, importers, exporters, e-commerce, and distributors that may be located anywhere in the world.

 Industry size & Structure